-If you are like me, you probably have walked into a room and couldn't remember why you were there in the first place, or set down your car keys with no recollection of where they are.
-Fortunately, my memory has improved greatly over the past years.
-It has been through these tips that I have increased my memory.
+If you are like me, you probably have walked into a room and couldn't remember why you were there in the first place or set down your car keys with no recollection of where they are.
+Fortunately, my memory has significantly improved over the past years.
+It has been through these tips that I have increased my mind.
 Following these tips, I can't guarantee you'll always remember where those darn keys are, but you will find that you do think more clearly.

 Then on the other side, after my grandfather had his stroke, he lost a lot of his memory.
 It has slowly come back, but I was not surprised when I discovered what the doctors told him to do to boost his memory: crossword puzzles, along with any other type of puzzles!

 It' best if you do a variety of types of puzzles, as each kind exercises a different part of your brain.
-Crossword puzzles exercise your capability of thinking of a word, this will help you when you are trying to express yourself.
-Word searches help you to be more alert and pay closer attention, which will essentially help your memory retain what it has seen.
+Crossword puzzles use your capability of thinking of a word; this will help you when you are trying to express yourself.
+Word searches help you to be more alert and pay closer attention, which will help your memory retain what it has seen.

 Some great suggestions: